 Five Things You Should Know About Washington State

 Washington State has a fascinating history!
-It has been at the forefront of aviation, technology, agriculture, transportation, commerce, and a number of other categories.
-Even with that, there are a number of things that has made Washington State stand out from the other 49 States.
+It has been at the forefront of aviation, technology, agriculture, transportation, commerce, and several other categories.
+Even with that, there are many things that have made Washington State stand out from the other 49 States.

 Five things about Washington State caught my attention and are definitely worth sharing.